 Our story is fairly cliche' with an added twist.

 We both grew up in tiny towns with wonderful support systems.
-Our childhoods were filled with family outings, sports, church activities.
+Our childhoods were filled with family outings, sports, and church activities.
 After graduating from different colleges, we found ourselves in the same small town for the summer.
-Halfway through the summer, we met through mutual friends at a random Thursday night cookout and flirted over a game of Mafia.
+In early July, we met through mutual friends at a random Thursday night cookout and flirted over a game of Mafia.
 We started dating shortly after that fateful evening and just never stopped.
 After a really fun 3 years together, we got married the summer of 2013 with a private family ceremony which included BBQ, corn fields, and perfect weather.

 A few months into our marriage, we bought a property and ended up turning the unattached garage into a tiny home.
 After moving in, we affectionately named our little place “Bunker”.
 We continued to renovate the property with plans to eventually restore the main house, Longshot.
 Bunker was a huge source of joy and pride for both of us.
 Our weekends were often filled with house projects and then having friends over to check out the newest design.